Published 29 May 2020 | Updated 20 April 2022

 An employee who is required to quarantine or self-isolate because of an enforceable government direction should contact their employer to discuss leave options or flexible working arrangements.
+This could include:

 An employee who is on, or decides to take, annual leave during a quarantine or self-isolation period can instead take their accrued sick leave if they become ill or injured.
 The usual rules for taking sick leave apply including: